Is Honey Fattening or is it Healthy?

 Studies have been conducted that have indicated that honey is not fattening at all.
 There have been samples studies where people consuming 5-10 tablespoons of honey for a month, did not observe any weight gain but were healthier with lower cholesterol levels and higher blood antioxidant content.

-The simple reason why honey is not fattening is because it’s a whole food, just like fruits and other fat burning foods.
-A fruit is high is carbohydrate but does not make you fat simply because it’s a whole food packed with vitamins and minerals along with carbs.
+The simple reason why honey is not fattening is because it’s a whole food, just like fruits.
+A fruit is high in carbohydrate but does not make you fat simply because it’s a whole food packed with vitamins and minerals along with carbs.
 Calorie counting should be restricted to “processed” or refined foods and should not be used for judging a “whole” food.

 The wholesome health benefits of honey